Keep Up With McLean!

 Ask your children what they have heard about COVID-19, how they are feeling about it, and what concerns they might have.
 You can also remind them that you are available to talk about thoughts and feelings and continue to check in with them over time.

 Boger said, “Research tells us that when we name an emotion, it decreases the intensity of the emotion.
 Open the space for kids to say, ‘I’m scared,’ and validate their feelings.
 This can help to take the edge off their fear.”

 Recognizing the emotions that arise in a frightening time is helpful for both children and parents alike.
-There are many adults who are concerned about the state of the coronavirus, both for themselves and for their loved ones.
+Many adults are concerned about the state of the coronavirus, both for themselves and for their loved ones.
 “It’s also important to be mindful of what we’re modeling,” she said.
 “It’s one thing to give kids facts and educate them on the low risk, but it’s another thing if we do this while appearing visibly anxious.
 Checking in on our own emotional states and taking steps to manage our emotions before talking to kids is important.”

 One of the best ways to be supportive of children, Boger said, is to “empathize with how they’re feeling.
-We can certainly provide assurance in age-appropriate facts and statistics and precautionary measures, but saying ‘don’t worry about it, it’s not a big deal’ can feel invalidating for both children and parents alike.”
+We can certainly provide assurance in age-appropriate facts and statistics and precautionary measures, but saying ‘Don’t worry about it.
+It’s not a big deal,’ can feel invalidating for both children and parents alike.”

 Instead, you can let children know that their feelings are real and understandable, and, at the same time, inform them that the risk is low and preventable through simple measures.
 Boger suggested putting control back into their hands through teaching them about proper handwashing hygiene and encouraging them to share with an adult when they’re not feeling well.

 Chanoff echoed this sentiment, sharing, “You should reassure kids that you’ll get through this, but also be honest that you don’t know everything.”